zerotwooneone/percolator/source/plan.md

     - Surface success to the caller (e.g., a Mediator command response or notification).

 - Transport and routing:
-  - The handshake messages are normal opaque internal messages riding the same `DeliverOpaqueMessage` flow.
-  - After decryption, `InternalEnvelope` is dispatched locally.
+  - The initiator hello is a standalone protobuf; the responder message is a DR ratchet message whose plaintext is ResponderInnerHello.
+After decryption of normal application traffic, InternalEnvelope is dispatched locally.
   - For host-relay, `ProcessRelayedOpaquePayloadHandler` parses the inner `InternalEnvelope` bytes and invokes responder-handshake logic when it finds `handshake_initiator_hello`.
   - No new public gRPC endpoints needed; reuse existing.

 - Security model (current scope):
   - Keys exchanged are SPKI-encoded.
-  - No signatures, canonicalization, timestamps, or nonce-based replay protection in this phase.
+  - No signatures, no canonicalization, timestamps, or nonce-based replay protection in this phase.
   - Trust boundary: peers are discovered by public key; names are advisory labels stored in Identity.
   - Logs: do not persist raw keys or PII; only note handshake outcomes.

-- Canonicalization for signatures (protobuf-based):
-  - Deterministic serialization: when computing the bytes-to-sign, serialize the handshake message with deterministic protobuf encoding to fix field and map ordering across runtimes.
-  - Signed fields:
-    - HandshakeInitiatorHello: `version`, `identity_key_spki`, `signed_pre_key_spki`, optional `one_time_pre_key_spki` (if present), and `sent_timestamp_utc`; optional `nonce` if adopted.
-    - HandshakeResponderHello: `version`, `identity_key_spki`, deterministically serialized `response_payload`, and `sent_timestamp_utc`; optional `nonce` mirroring the initiator if adopted.
-  - Unknown fields: clear/ignore unknown fields prior to signing and verification to avoid signature drift.
-  - Optional fields: if unset, they are omitted and not part of the signature; if present, they must be included and serialized deterministically.
-  - Timestamp normalization: use `google.protobuf.Timestamp` as-is; verifier enforces a bounded skew window (e.g., ±2 minutes).
-Do not transform/truncate between sign and verify.
-  - Response payload: if `response_payload` is a nested message, serialize that nested message deterministically first, then include its bytes in the responder hello before signing.

 #### 16.2.b Error semantics
 - Validation/signature failures: silently drop (no response) to avoid oracle or amplification vectors.